Make It Long, Keep It Fast: End-to-End 10K Long User Behavior Sequence Modeling for Billion-Scale Douyin Recommendation: Additional Implementation and System Details

-\subsection{Generalization and Robustness of STCA}
+\subsubsection{Generalization and robustness of STCA}

 STCA generalizes well across sequence lengths because each history token is processed independently \emph{conditioned on the target}, making the architecture naturally length-agnostic; stacking enables information aggregation to scale smoothly as $L$ increases.
 By filtering history through the target at every layer, STCA is less sensitive to irrelevant or noisy behaviors common in real logs.
-This improves robustness to variable-length sequences and heterogeneous user patterns—properties that are crucial for industrial deployment at scale.
+This improves robustness to variable-length sequences and heterogeneous user patterns, which is crucial for industrial deployment at scale.